ERA Constitution

 MEETINGS

 The committee will convene at least 6 times a year.
 Meetings can be in person or virtual.
 At least 5 committee members must be present at a committee meeting to allow decisions to be made.
-The Membership Secretary will take minutes, to be distributed to members within 7 days of the meeting.
+Minutes will be made available to all committee members within 7 days of the meeting having taken place.

 ANNUAL GENERAL MEETING